-Effective September 1, 2014, the Company introduced a new Executive Management Annual Incentive Plan (the Plan) which is administered by the Committee.
+Effective September 1, 2017, the Company introduced a new Executive Management Annual Incentive Plan (the Plan) which is administered by the Committee.
 Participants in the Plan are those officers occupying executive management positions (President & CEO, the Executive Vice-Presidents and the Vice-Presidents).
-The Vice President & Chief Technology Officer has a different annual incentive as described below under "Annual Incentive Paid to Vice President & Chief Technology Officer" and is not covered under the Plan.
-The Vice President, Pension Investments also has a different annual incentive as described below under "Annual Incentive Paid to Vice President, Pension Investments" and is also not covered under the Plan.
+The Vice President, Pension Investments & Treasurer has a different annual incentive as described below under "Annual Incentive Paid to Vice President, Pension Investments & Treasurer" and is not covered under the Plan.